-Dump dough ball onto a lightly floured surface and knead 4-5 times until dough can be shaped into a mound.
+Dump the dough ball onto a lightly floured surface and knead 4-5 times until the dough can be shaped into a mound.

-Place dough mound on a baking sheet lined with parchment paper.
+Place the dough mound on a baking sheet lined with parchment paper.

-Using a sharp knife, cut a shallow ‘X' across entire top of dough.
+Using a sharp knife, cut a shallow ‘X' across the entire top of the loaf.

-Bake 45-50 minutes, or until a toothpick tests clean.
+Bake for 45-50 minutes, or until a toothpick tests clean.

 Why put a cross on Irish soda bread

-There are two tales of tradition of why you cut a cross on Irish soda bread.
+There are two tales of the tradition of why you cut a cross on top of the bread.